CommE2E/olm/README.rst

    ./test.py

-To build the javascript bindings run:
+To build the javascript bindings, install emscripten from http://kripken.github.io/emscripten-site/ and then run:

 .. code:: bash